renzmann/renzmann.github.io/content/emacsd.md

 ### C-c bindings {#c-c-bindings}

+Emacs has [some standards](https://www.gnu.org/software/emacs/manual/html_node/emacs/Key-Bindings.html) about where user-configured keys should go; `C-c
-`C-c` &lt;letter&gt; is always free for users.
-It may seem like overkill how I set a header for each possible `C-c` combination, but it's incredibly handy when I want to jump directly to one of these headings while in another buffer.
+<letter>` is always free for users.
+It may seem like overkill how I set a header
+for each possible `C-c` combination, but it's incredibly handy when I want to jump directly to one of these headings while in another buffer.
 See e.g. `renz/jump-init`, which allows me to narrow in on a particular key I'd like to bind by leveraging `completing-read`.
 If a `C-c <letter>` combination is missing as a header, then I'm probably using it in a `:bind` statement with `use-package`